rubynetti/blog/_posts/2018-04-13-rails-basic-dockerfile.md

 root@container_id:/app# exit
 ```

-In the next section, we are going to explore how to execute a Rails app inside a container like this.
+In the next section, we are going to explore how to execute a Rails app inside the container.

 <hr/>